dibsonthis/Glide/README.md

 Glide is a statically (and dynamically) typed language designed to make reading and writing data transformations easier.

+# How to use:

+To compile your own version of Glide, simply change the "Type" in main.cpp to "INTERP", and compile using "C/C++: clang++ build interpreter".
+Note: currently only tested on Mac, but try your luck with the Windows build too.
+It may throw some errors that should be easy to iron out.

+If you want to build in developer mode, leave "Type" as "DEV" and compile using "C/C++: clang++ build and debug active file".

+For both instances, you need to be in main.cpp for compilation to work.

+If you compile the interpreter, the executable is found in "bin/build/interp".

+If you compile in debug mode, the executable is found in "bin/build/dev".

 # Examples

 ## Basic data transformation: